jasonTheDev/plex-employees/README.md

 I took an iterative approach to building the app.
 I started with the fetch employees API, which I testing with Insomnia before connecting it to the front-end.
 After starting to build the DELETE and CREATE endpoints, I realized that integrating a database would more easily be done now, rather than after implementing all the methods using an array for storage.
 So I decided to integrate a database early in the project.

-After doing some research, I decided to use Postgres because it has easy integration with node via a module name pg, and lots of documentation.
-After more research I figured out how to configure and run the database with a [docker-compose.yml](/docker-compose.yml) file, making it easy for anyone else that might want to fire up the app.
+After doing some research, I decided to use Postgres because it has easy integration with node via a module named **pg**, and lots of documentation.
+After more research, I figured out how to configure and run the database with a [docker-compose.yml](/docker-compose.yml) file, making it easy for anyone else that might want to fire up the app.

 After getting some basic functionality for adding and deleting employees, I refactored the server into [/controllers](/server/controllers) and [/routes](/server/routes) folders, and moved the methods for setting up the database into [db.js](/server/data/db.js) to better structure the project.